envs-net/matrix-doc/docs/faq.md

 ***

 ## How do you tell people a room address with Element Web-Client?
-With the matrix.to link, which you can see under the i for the room properties and a further click on "Part room" and an exchange of the front matrix.to with matrix.tu-dresden.de
+With the matrix.to link, which you can see under the i for the room properties and a further click on "Part room" and an exchange of the front matrix.to with matrix.envs.net

-***

-## Can I write LaTeX?
-Yes, but it is an experimental feature right now.
-It will be available for everybody in a few weeks: [https://github.com/vector-im/element-web/issues/1945](https://github.com/vector-im/element-web/issues/1945)

-***

-## Are there something like Threads (like in Mattermost/Slack) in Matrix?
-No, threads like in Mattermost or Slack are currently not existing in Matrix.
-The developers of Element are aware of this topic and planed it for future release.
-To get more information, follow their roadmap: [https://github.com/vector-im/roadmap/projects/1](https://github.com/vector-im/roadmap/projects/1)

 ***